mockery/mockery/docs/reference/argument_validation.rst

 The arguments passed to the ``with()`` declaration when setting up an expectation determine the criteria for matching method calls to expectations.
-Thus, you can setup up many expectations for a single method, each differentiated by the expected arguments.
+Thus, we can setup up many expectations for a single method, each differentiated by the expected arguments.
 Such argument matching is done on a "best fit" basis.
 This ensures explicit matches take precedence over generalised matches.